 If the DJ that you are going to be gifting to is also doubling as a music producer or if he wants to produce songs, then you are going to want to be gifting a wonderful little software called Ableton Live.
 This is what famous artists such as Deadmau5 and Calvin Harris use to produce their songs, and it's considered to be one of the most comprehensive and most capable digital audio workstations on the market.
 It's definitely a blast to use, and I definitely recommend that you consider it as a gift.

 Ableton Live is offered in 3 versions: Intro, Standard, and Suite.
 These three versions are offered at $99, $449, and $749 dollars, respectively.
-The introversion is very capable for what you pay for in my opinion, so it might be in your best interest to gift this version, especially if your budget is limited.
+The introversion is very capable of what you pay for in my opinion, so it might be in your best interest to gift this version, especially if your budget is limited.
 There's also a free version aside from these three ones, which is much less capable than paid versions for obvious reasons.

 While many DJs tend to mostly mix outside their homes in a venue like a nightclub, a wedding, or a club, there are many of us who are still in the bedroom DJ phase or want to have a high-quality sound output inside their homes.
-If that's the case, then gifting a high-quality DJ studio speakers can be a very good gift.
+If that's the case, then gifting high-quality DJ studio speakers can be a very good gift.
 When it comes to good speakers, there are many things to look for.
 You do not need to buy the loudest or most obnoxious speakers, quite the opposite actually.
 I have found that smaller speakers are better suited for smaller venues, and so that's the route that I recommend you go.

 The speakers that I recommend that you gift are called the Edifier R1700BT Bluetooth Bookshelf speakers, and they pack quite the punch!
 These small but powerful speakers feature a very rich treble, a balanced mid-range, and excellent bass.
 This combination is quite rare at the price point and combined with the sweet wood finish on the speaker sides, you have an excellent product for DJing on bedrooms or smaller venues.
 I love the fact that you can connect these via aux, or can use the Bluetooth function instead, perfect if you want to set the speakers far away from you.